olegsbacula/azugo-training/README.md

 ## General info

-Keycloak will be available at localhost:8081 with admin, admin credentials for password and username respectively.
+Keycloak will be available at http://localhost:8081, with both the username and password set to admin.